Festival season is here and we’ve all got our fingers crossed that the weather stays as good as it did for Glasto, right?

 Start by defining your brows into a natural finish and then prep and prime your eye* area.
 How neat you make this eye look depends on how grunge you want to go with your makeup.
 Add a dark grey (or black) eyeshadow* all over the lids.

-(You can either choose a shadow that already has glitter in there, or add a clear glitter shadow* at the end.)
+(Either choose a shadow that already has glitter in there, or add a clear glitter shadow* at the end.)

 Smudge your liner out and blend with a brown tone above the eye.
 With a thinner brush, take your dark eyeshadow under your eyes like liner, also smudging out gently.